Extraterritorial abduction: United States

+In June 1950, Morton Sobell, an American engineer convicted in 1951 for conspiring with Julius and Ethel Rosenberg to commit espionage, fled with his family to Mexico, seeking to evade authorities following David Greenglass’s arrest.
+However, on August 16, 1950, Sobell and his family, who had been living under false identities, were abducted, transported to the U.S. border, and handed over to the FBI, leading to his subsequent arrest and prosecution.

 The first well-known American rendition case involved the Achille Lauro hijackers in 1985.
 After they were given a plane and were en route in international air space, they were forced by United States Navy fighter planes to land at the Naval Air Station Sigonella, an Italian military base in Sicily used by the US Navy and NATO.
 The intent was to bring the hijackers within judicial reach of United States government representatives for transport to and trial in the United States.

 In September 1987, during the Reagan administration, the United States executed a rendition, code-named "Goldenrod," in a joint FBI-CIA operation.
 Agents lured Fawaz Yunis, wanted for his role in the hijacking of a Jordanian airliner that had American citizens on board, onto a boat off the coast of Cyprus and taken to international waters, where he was arrested.